 GeneCards Summary for CYSLTR1 Gene

 CYSLTR1 (Cysteinyl Leukotriene Receptor 1) is a Protein Coding gene.
-Diseases associated with CYSLTR1 include churg-strauss syndrome and brain injury.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include leukotriene receptor activity.
+Diseases associated with CYSLTR1 include adenoid hypertrophy and sinusitis.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include G-protein coupled receptor activity and leukotriene receptor activity.
 An important paralog of this gene is PTAFR.

 UniProtKB/Swiss-Prot for CYSLTR1 Gene

 Receptor for cysteinyl leukotrienes mediating bronchoconstriction of individuals with and without asthma.
 Stimulation by LTD4 results in the contraction and proliferation of smooth muscle, edema, eosinophil migration and damage to the mucus layer in the lung.
 This response is mediated via a G-protein that activates a phosphatidylinositol-calcium second messenger system.
 The rank order of affinities for the leukotrienes is LTD4 >> LTE4 = LTC4 >> LTB4

 Leukotriene and related receptors are activated by the endogenous ligands leukotriene (LT) B4, LTC4, LTD4, LTE4 and 12-HETE.
 Leukotrienes are lipid mediators synthesized from arachidonic acid by lipoxygenase enzymes.
 They are important in inflammatory signaling pathways.